yangqoor/Public/ImageProsessing/m_ImageRestoration/ILL_Posed/MAP/Removing Camera Shake from a Single Image/Removing Camera Shake from a Single Image.md

   other parameters to see if they help.
 These are listed below in rough order of importance.

 6.3.1 PRIOR_TYPE - string.
-Possible values {'street' ¦ 'whiteboard' }.
+Possible values {'street' ï¿½ 'whiteboard' }.
       Prior file to use.
 In priors/ are two files with the parameters of a mixture of Gaussians fit to the image gradients from different scenes. 'street' selects the parameters estimated from